foundriesio/docs/source/getting-started/install-fioctl/index.rst

      Client ID:

 :ref:`ref-fioctl` will now ask for your Client ID and Secret.
-Follow the next steps to generate it.
+Follow the next steps to generate them.

 Adding Application Credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^